 - Mood disorders linked to other health conditions can trigger depression in children.
 Cancers, chronic illnesses, injuries, infections, etc., can cause mood disorders in some cases.

-- Bipolar disorder is characterized by at least one episode of elevated mood (mania) and one episode of low mood (depression).
+- Bipolar disorder I is characterized by at least one episode of elevated mood (mania) and one episode of low mood (depression).
 Children can have noticeable and extreme mood changes during bipolar disorder.
+Bipolar disorder II is defined as at least one episode of hypomania and one episode of depression.

 - Substance-induced mood disorders can cause depression symptoms in some children.
 Certain forms of treatment, medications effects, and exposure to toxins can cause these mood changes in children.
 Drug abuse and alcoholism can also be a cause in some cases.